What is customer trust and how can businesses build it through transparency?

 Customer trust is when people believe you'll do what you've promised.
 It means they expect to get exactly what you offered them without any unpleasant surprises.
 Building this reliability is crucial for business owners because it creates loyal clients who keep coming back and sharing positive reviews.
 They are also more likely to tell their friends about your services, which helps your business grow steadily.

 Imagine two online shops.
 The first one is a mystery.
-It does not have any information about the origin of goods, their quality, or reviews from buyers.
-Meanwhile the other regularly shares how they work with their clients and even what problems they have like delays in supplies.
+It does not include information on the goods' origin, quality, or buyer reviews.
+Meanwhile, the other regularly shares how they work with their clients and even what problems they face, such as supply delays.
 The secretive shop might do well at first, but people might start feeling uneasy and suspicious.
-On the other hand, its competitor slowly builds strong confidence and wins the trust of loyal clients who consistently come back.
+On the other hand, its competitor slowly builds strong confidence and earns the trust of loyal clients who consistently return.

 In the age of the internet, people can quickly research and find tons of information.
 They are careful about where they spend their money.
 Therefore, to win them over, businesses need to be clear and upfront.
 Present an easy-to-understand return policy, show where products come from, and reveal the information about the composition to improve how customers see your business.
 When they know exactly what they will get, they're more inclined to stick around and maintain loyalty.